SSWConsulting/SSW.People.Profiles/John-Liu/John-Liu.md

 **Work**

-His major clients over the past years have been:
+His major clients over the past years has been:

 *   Microsoft (SharePoint)
 *   WorleyParsons (SharePoint)